Bill Demchak: Personal life

-Demchak was born and raised and still today, lives in Pittsburgh.
+Demchak was born and raised in Pittsburgh and still lives there today.
 He says there is "nowhere else I’d want to raise my family."
-He is married to Debbie and they have three children together.
+He is married to Debbie, and they have three children together.

 He formerly sat on the Regulatory Management Committee of The Financial Services Roundtable, the Supervisory Board of The Clearing House, the Allegheny Conference on Community Development, Extra Mile Education Foundation, Pittsburgh Cultural Trust, the World Affairs Council of Pittsburgh, YMCA of Pittsburgh and the Greater Pittsburgh Council of the Boy Scouts of America, the latter of which he in the past, held the role of chairman.

 Philosophy

 According to Demchak, one key ingredient to becoming a successful leader is to believe you can always be better.
 He advises potential leaders to: “learn from your failures, surround yourself with people who will challenge you.
 Ensure your vision is shared ‘clearly and often’ with your team.
 Remain grounded in your values so that you never forget who you serve or why you come to work.”

 Of this specific work he has done and continues to do at PNC he says: “Unlike every bank in our position in history we’re not going to jump into capital markets.”